chwress/net_star/README.md

 Copyright (C) 2017-2020 Christian Wressnegger ([@chwress](https://twitter.com/chwress))

 There are plenty of tools for processing network traffic and PCAP files out there with [Wireshark](https://www.wireshark.org) and [tshark](https://www.wireshark.org/docs/man-pages/tshark.html) leading the way.
-I am not pretending to do anything better than these and as a matter of fact, `net_*` merely is a set of wrappers around tshark plus a little extra pre/post processing.
+I am not pretending to do anything better than these and as a matter of fact, `net_*` merely is a set of wrappers around tshark plus a little extra pre/post-processing.

 So why is this necessary?
-For me it was the need to (efficiently) reassemble TCP streams.
+For me, it was the need to (efficiently) reassemble TCP streams.
 There are (again) plenty of other tools doing exactly this ([tcpflow](https://github.com/simsong/tcpflow), [PcapPlusPlus](https://github.com/seladb/PcapPlusPlus/tree/master/Examples/TcpReassembly), or even using [Scapy](https://github.com/deeso/scapy-tcp-extractor)).
 All of them are doing a reasonably good job, but reassembly is hard.
-Also Wireshark and tshark let you reassemble TCP streams, of course, but oddly only one at a time.
+Also, Wireshark and tshark let you reassemble TCP streams, of course, but oddly only one at a time.
 This sucks!

 #### `net_*` to the rescue!

-Considering Wireshark and tshark as the gold standard for everything that is related to the analysis of network traffic, `net_*` provides wrappers around these tools to enable TCP reassembly of all TCP streams in a PCAP file **without** re-reading the entire file over and over again.
+Considering Wireshark and tshark as the gold standard for everything related to the analysis of network traffic, `net_*` provides wrappers around these tools to enable TCP reassembly of all TCP streams in a PCAP file **without** re-reading the entire file over and over again.
 The idea is simple.
 Tshark allows you to determine session IDs for each packet/frame in captured network traffic (`net_stats`).
-With this information, we can easily write packets to individual, stream-specific files depending on their session ID (`net_extract streams`).
-Moreover, it might make sense to also filter the packets with sessions in mind (`net_filter`).
-The actual reassembly is then done by tshark based on these individual, much smaller PCAP files that contain exactly one TCP stream each -- the output is somewhat odd, though, such that we have to convert these conversations somehow (`net_conv`).
+With this information, we can easily write packets to individual/stream-specific files depending on their session ID (`net_extract streams`).
+Moreover, it might also make sense to filter the packets with sessions in mind (`net_filter`).
+The actual reassembly is then done by tshark based on these individual and much smaller PCAP files that contain exactly one TCP stream each -- the output is somewhat odd, though, such that we need to convert these conversations somehow (`net_conv`).
 Together, these individual steps allow us to reassemble TCP streams much faster (`net_reassemble`).

 # Dependencies